Pragith/pragith/pragith-net/app/content/blog/2025/2025-03-20-deepseek-open-weights-globalization.md

 While the code generation is stellar, the reasoning in English nuance lags behind Llama-3.
 It is a specialist tool.

 We are integrating it into our "Model Router" specifically for code-heavy queries, proving that a multi-model future is inevitable.

+## What I Would Validate

+I would validate licensing and export constraints early.
+Open weights are only open if your legal team agrees.

+I would also maintain a clear fallback path.
+If a specialist model fails, the router should degrade gracefully to a general model.